AI4Green/retrosynthesis-api/README.md

 # Retrosynthesis API
 A retrosynthesis flask app which acts as an API for AI4Green.

-The API uses AiZynthFinder to perform retrosynthesis on a target molecule to predict retrosynthetic routes to the target molecule. - https://github.com/MolecularAI/aizynthfinder
+The API uses the AiZynthFinder package to perform retrosynthesis on a target molecule to predict retrosynthetic routes to the target molecule. - https://github.com/MolecularAI/aizynthfinder

 The API accepts a SMILES string as the target molecule.